mliermann/birthdaybot/birthdaybot/README.md

 ## Usage
 Run the script with `python birthdaybot.py` or `./birthdaybot.py` if you have made it executable.

-The program uses the following environment variables:
+The program uses and absolutely requires the following environment variables:
 * `BDB_DB_USER`: user name for MySQL connection
 * `BDB_DB_PASS`: password for the above user
 * `BDB_DB_NAME`: name of database to use - must be one the specified user has read/write permissions on